apalbright/thelittledataset/content/post/ct-pretrial-descriptives.md

 ## Connecticut Open Data (again)!^[Note: I also used this data in a January post about the [dynamics of pretrial populations](https://thelittledataset.com/2019/01/14/dynamics-of-pretrial-jail-populations/).]

 Our ability to answer the above questions is necessarily limited by data availability.
 I mean, how often do you find high frequency open data on a pretrial population?
 Well, that's where [open data provided by the Connecticut Department of Corrections](https://data.ct.gov/Public-Safety/Accused-Pre-Trial-Inmates-in-Correctional-Faciliti/b674-jy6w) comes in.
-This dataset is, in its own words,
+This dataset is, in DOC's own words,

 > A listing, updated nightly, of individuals being held in Department of Corrections facilities while awaiting trial.
 This data is appended on nightly basis reflecting the individual inmates being held in correctional facilities each day beginning July 1, 2016.

 The dataset covers all pretrial inmates in DOC facilities from 7/1/16 to present.
 (I downloaded this on 7/28/19, so I am considering over 3 years of daily data.)
 The data is deidentified but includes variables such as date, race, gender, age, bond amount, and latest admission date.^[Some technical notes: (1) Since the DOC is a State agency, the data doesn't include those with federal charges or those in the Juvenile Justice system.
 (2) Defendant characteristics (e.g., race and age) are self-reported by inmates upon intake.]

 During this time period (7/1/16-7/28/19), 34,892 distinct people were recorded as spending time in a DOC facility pretrial.
 Note that since the data is recorded nightly, this count is an underestimate of the true number who have flowed through such facilities.^[I.e., if you were detained and then released during the same day (before the nightly count), then you would not be recorded.]
 Some people were detained multiple times -- there were 50,247 unique jail admissions of these 34,892 people.
-Moreover, (since someone can be in jail pretrial for multiple charges at once) the data covers 54,367 charges.^[Think person-admission-charge.]
+Moreover, since someone can be in jail pretrial for multiple charges at once, the data covers 54,367 charges.^[Think person-admission-charge.]

 Armed with over three years of pretrial inmate data from Connecticut, I address (with graphs and stats) the aforementioned questions on charges, demographics, bond, and length of stay.